Ferdi265/pastebot/README.md

   - All messages containing `/delete` will delete themselves after a little delay.

 # Supported message types
+The default file extension is the extension that will be used in case file extension can't be found using MIME.
+This list is build like this: **Type** -> *Default file extension*
-- Text message
+- Text message -> .txt
-- Images
+- Images -> .jpg
-- Documents
+- Documents -> .txt
-- Audio files
+- Audio files -> .mp3
-- Voice messages
+- Voice messages -> .voice
-- Video files
+- Video files -> .video
-- Contacts (.vcf / vCard / **text/vCard**)
+- Contacts (.vcf / vCard / **text/vCard**) -> .vcf

-# Planned Message types
-- Video-Notes
+- Video-Notes -> .mp4